mutdmour/alfred-workflow-cheatsheet/README.md

 To show or hide apps in search results
 ----------------
 Open `settings.json` in your data directory.

-To find your `settings.json` file, open cheatsheet in Alfred and look for `customize your cheatsheet`.
-Open that and that should open the folder with your `settings.json` file.

 To show only some specific apps in the search results list them in `show_only_apps` parameter:
 ```json